mrakgr/Trading-Journal/journal_2025.md

 9:35pm.
 I'll take this thread with a grain of salt.
 All his charts are basic indicator slop.

 Saying that he is the one to execute isn't consistent with 'algos are too fast'.

+9:40pm.
+Honestly, going from the order flow course and the SMB training course to the daytrading reddit is like visiting the lunatic asylum.
+It's like all those people are incapable of doing basic research.

+I suppose I was in the same boat.

+In some ways I still am with regards to AI.

+I still haven't found my 'order flow' there.